-13 Things That Happen to Your Body After You Lose 5 Pounds
+13 Things That Happen to Your Body After You Lose Five Pounds

 Let's be real: Losing weight is hard.
 And sometimes, it can feel like you don't see any results, no matter how hard you try.
-But the truth is that even if you don't see the fruits of your efforts in the mirror (yet!), subtle changes are starting to happen in your body—even if you just lose 5 pounds!
+But even if you don't see the fruits of your efforts in the mirror (yet!), subtle changes are starting to happen in your body—even if you just lose five pounds.

 That's right: you don't need to lose a dramatic number of pounds for your body to start to transform.
-Here are 13 things that happen to your body when you start shedding weight—some are surprising.
-And as you continue to lose weight, you'll rack up the health benefits and see more noticeable differences.
+Here are 13 things that happen to your body when you start shedding weight.
+And if you lose more than five pounds, you'll rack up the health benefits and see even more noticeable differences.

 Your Fat Cells Shrink

 To lose weight, you take in fewer calories than you expend.
 But where does your body get the extra energy it needs?
 Your fat cells.
 "As your body starts to pull energy from your fat cells to make up for the energy from the food you're not eating, your fat cells will shrink," says Dr. Mike Roussell, PhD, co-founder of Neuro Coffee.
 And if you need more incentive to keep the weight off, Rousell says that rapidly regaining weight can hyper-inflate your fat cells.
 "They become bigger than they were before you lost weight," he says.

 Shedding a few pounds may improve your body's ability to dial into your blood sugar.
 "Eating less and exerting yourself more will lead to greater insulin sensitivity, which allows your body to better control and stabilize blood sugar levels," says Roussell.
 Keeping your blood sugar levels balanced can help you avoid hunger pains.